-The Feria de Abril in Sevilla is one of the most popular celebrations in Spain where you can enjoy sevillanas, bullfights, flamenco music & dancers.
+The Feria de Abril in Seville is one of the most popular celebrations in Spain where you can enjoy sevillanas, bullfights, flamenco music & dancers.

 Every spring, the city of Sevilla throws a week-long party known as La Feria de Sevilla in which over a million people attend.
 La feria originally started as a cattle trading fair in 1847 and evolved throughout the years into an amazing round-the-clock spectacle of all that is Spanish.
 Sevilla is considered the center of flamenco music and culture, mostly known as "Sevillanas" because many of the composers and songs come from this Andalusian city.